NIKHILSINGH187/tictactoe/README.md

 ## Credits

-Built by Nikhil Singh, with Piyush Singh — original concept and character personalities designed as part of the MindGrid project pitch.
+Built by Nikhil Singh — original concept and character personalities designed as part of the MindGrid project pitch.